Vectorized/closedsea/README.md

 >
 > **Please refer to the examples, updated for your convenience.**

+## About the Project

 Gas optimized and flexible version of OpenSea's Mandatory Operator Filterer for royalties.

 ## Features